KSWorm93/myConfigs/README.md

-This is my folder
+This is some of my config files
-for keeping linux related stuff
-Such as my custom scripts and configs